Leave this site

 Thames Valley Police will consider filming requests relating to the following:

-Thames Valley Police receives a large volume of documentary requests every year.
+Thames Valley Police receives a large volume of documentary requests every year, particularly broad requests to film everyday policing.
+While we consider all requests, those with a detailed brief that are unique in their concept are more likely to be progressed for further scoping.
 As a result of this, we will proactively get in touch with the requests that we are interested in supporting.

 If you do not receive a reply within eight weeks, please assume that we are unable to support your request.